hoprnet/hoprnet/DISCUSSIONS.md

 #### Problem statement

 Currently, HOPR is using BN.js and BigNumber.js .
-BN.js was introduced by Web3.js which got replaced by Ethers.js, hence HOPR is using multiple libraries to work with "big numbera" (32 bytes (Ethereum) rather 4 bytes (Javascript)).
+BN.js was introduced by Web3.js which got replaced by Ethers.js, hence HOPR is using multiple libraries to work with "big numbers" (32 bytes (Ethereum) rather 4 bytes (Javascript)).

-Streamlining HOPR to use only library will make things easier and prevents from converting to one or the other representation of "big numbers".
+Streamlining HOPR to use a single library will make things easier and prevent from converting to one or the other representation of "big numbers".

 ## Ecosystem